 Salt Water Flush Recipe

-- Heat up your water but not to boiling.
+- Heat up your water, but do not bring it to a boil.

 - Shake it vigorously to fully dissolve the salt.

-- Drink the mixture quickly, within a few minutes if possible (under 5 minutes is the goal).
+- Drink the mixture quickly, preferably within a few minutes (aim for under 5 minutes).

-Important Things To Know About Salt Water Flush
+Important Things To Know About The Salt Water Flush

 Salt Water Flush Not Working?

-When it comes to safety, salt water cleanses appear to be both safe and effective.
-They work as well as other types of “bowel cleansing products.”
+When it comes to safety, salt water cleanses work as well as other types of “bowel cleansing products.”
 Even those prescribed by doctors for patients before a colonoscopy.

 Salt Water Flush Results

 Salt water rinses can provide relief from bloating, digestive irritability, cramping and gas.
-This is particularly true if you detox and cleanse with salt water on a regular or scheduled basis.
-A totally realistic thing to do and possible because it is economical (i.e. very cheap), quick and easy.
-This makes it practical and feasible for the average person.
+This is particularly true if you detox and cleanse with salt water on a regular basis.

 Salt Water Flush Weight Loss